Last Updated on May 23, 2023 by Shari Mason

 Do Shrimps Have Real Veins?

 No, shrimps have no veins because they have an open circulatory system.
-The veins on their underside (black and white) are not veins.
+The veins on their underside (black and white) are not veins but is called vein just for reference.

 Do You Have to Remove It?

 Yes, you have to remove the black vein on the shrimp, especially if it is thick and full of grit.
-Those grits are shrimp’s body waste and contain bacteria.
+Those grits have a dark color and may contain bacteria.

-Chefs and other cooks remove it for the sake of clean presentation and customer satisfaction.
+Chefs and other cooks remove it using a sharp paring knife before cooking because deveined shrimp makes the presentation clean and offers customer satisfaction.

 How To Properly Devein Shrimps?

-To properly devein shrimps, first peel them off.
-Then with a knife, make a shallow cut on its back.
+To properly devein shrimps, first, peel them off.
+Then, with a knife, make a shallow cut on the back of the shrimp.
 Using the tip of your knife, pull the black line off.

 The easier way to devein the shrimp is with a skewer and without the need to cut its back.
-Just stick the skewer at the back (a few centimeters down its head) and pull it off.
+Stick the skewer at the back (a few centimeters down its head) and pull it off before cooking.

 What Will Happen If You Eat Shrimp That Isn’t Deveined?

-If you devein a shrimp, it will be cleaner and more pleasant to eat because you removed the intestinal tract, where all its body waste passes through.
+If you devein a shrimp, eating it will be cleaner and more pleasant because you removed the intestinal tract, where all its body waste passes through.

 While it can be safe to be eaten when cooked, if you plan to use shrimp on ceviche, it is important to remove the vein because it might contaminate the other ingredients.